Jack Bauerle

-Jack Bauerle (born February 7, 1952) is the former head coach of the University of Georgia (UGA) men's and women's swimming teams.
+Jack Bauerle (born February 7, 1952) was a swimmer who competed for the University of Georgia and is the former head coach of the University of Georgia (UGA) men's and women's swimming teams.
+With a long and highly distinguished career, Bauerle began coaching the University of Georgia women's team in 1979 and continued through 2022, then coached the men's team from 1983-2022.
 He served as coach for the 2020 US Olympic Swim Team at the 2020 Summer Olympics in Tokyo, Japan.

 Personal life and early swimming career

 Bauerle began swimming in the Philadelphia area at the Germantown YMCA, the Manor Lu Swim Club, and the Philadelphia Aquatic Club.
 As a senior in 1970, he was a co-captain of the La Salle College High School team and swam on four teams that won the Philadelphia Catholic League Championships.
 In 2010 Bauerle was inducted into the La Salle College High School Alumni Hall of Fame.
+He has three children, John, Magill, and Duke.

 As a varsity swimmer at UGA from 1971–72 to 1974–75, Bauerle swam for head coach Pete Scholle and set UGA records in the 200-yard butterfly, 1,000- and 1,650-yard freestyle events, and served as the team captain of the 1973–74 and 1974–75 squads.

-He earned a Bachelor of Arts in English from the University of Georgia in 1975and has three children, John, Magill, and Duke.
+He earned a Bachelor of Arts in English from the University of Georgia in 1975.

 Career accomplishments

-Early coaching career
+University of Georgia coaching career

-Bauerle began coaching the University of Georgia women's team in 1979 and later became head coach for the men's team as well in 1983.
+Bauerle began coaching the University of Georgia women's team in 1979 and continued as coach through 2022, and coached the men's team from 1983-2022.

 Throughout much of his coaching tenure from 1982-2012, his Assistant Coach was former U. Georgia swimmer Harvey Humphries, who would become Associate Head Coach from 2012-2019.
-During his Georgia tenure, he coached Samantha Arsenault from 2003-2005 after she won a gold medal in the 4x200 freestyle relay in the 2000 Sydney Olympics.
+During his Georgia tenure, Bauerle coached Samantha Arsenault from 2003-2005 after she won a gold medal in the 4x200 freestyle relay in the 2000 Sydney Olympics.

 In 2000 Bauerle was an Assistant Olympic swim coach; in 2003 and 2005, he was head coach for the Women's USA World Championship Team.
 On September 8, 2006, USA Swimming announced that Bauerle would be the head coach of the United States women's swimming team at the 2008 Summer Olympics.
 Bauerle has been named NCAA coach of the year five times and SEC coach of the year 12 times.
 As of the 2014 season, Bauerle's teams have won six NCAA Women's national championships, and eleven SEC Women's championships, finishing second nationally seven times and in the top five 22 times.
 As of 2013 season, he had coached 152 All-American women swimmers (including 690 First-Team and 375 Honorable Mention certificates), 92 All-American men swimmers (including 126 First-Team and 387 Honorable Mention certificates), and three Olympic gold medalists.
 At the end of his coaching career, Bauerle finished his 42nd year as a head coach for the UGA women's team and his 35th year as men's head coach.